peralese/AutoBluePrint/README.md

 # 🤖 AutoBlueprint: Agentic AI-Powered CloudFormation Generator (Middleware Mode)

-**AutoBlueprint** is a proof-of-concept tool that analyzes OSQuery discovery data, uses GPT to classify useful software components (runtimes, middleware, databases), and generates a ready-to-deploy **CloudFormation template** to re-provision the workload in AWS.
-It now also parses host specs (OS/CPU/RAM) from the OSQuery export and uses them to recommend instance defaults in the template.
+**AutoBlueprint** is a proof-of-concept tool that analyzes OSQuery discovery data, uses GPT to classify useful software components (runtimes, middleware, databases), writes a canonical **workload.json** artifact, and generates a ready-to-deploy **CloudFormation template** to re-provision the workload in AWS.
+It also parses host specs (OS/CPU/RAM) from the OSQuery export and uses them to recommend instance defaults in the template.

 ---